6 Things You Will Always Regret Throwing Away

 Photographs are one of the few ways we can capture the past and remind ourselves of the people, places, and things we love.
 Old pictures are irreplaceable mementos that should be preserved and shared with family members who may be interested in ancestors they've never met.
 Keeping shots that reveal your life's story is a simple way of sparking joyful memories that might otherwise be forgotten.

-If you have a huge stash of old photos you're storing, it can also be a nice idea to get these images digitized.
+If you have a huge stash of old photos you're storing, it can also be a nice idea to digitize your images.
 This way, they will last for longer and can be more easily shared among family members.
-Here's one easy way to digitize your most precious photos.
+And the process is easier than ever thanks to iOS and Android apps like Google Photoscan which let you do it on your own at home.

 You're never truly finished with a can of paint, even after the final coat dries.
 High-traffic rooms are prone to wear and tear, meaning they'll need to be repainted or touched-up every few years.
 Save yourself the headache and transfer remaining paint into smaller, air-tight jars labeled with the color name, number, brand, and what in your home is painted that color.
 Then, ditch the empty, bulky paint cans to save space.